FAQ

 4. What Math is Taught in Your Games?

-• MULTIPLICATION: Math: The Universal Language AR and Math: The Universal Language Lakota teach multiplication in English, Spanish (AR) and Lakota.
+• MULTIPLICATION: Math: The Universal Language Lakota teaches multiplication in English and Lakota.

 • MULTIPLICATION AND DIVISION: Spirit Lake, Making Camp Ojibwe, Making Camp Premium and Making Camp: Bilingual